bio-xtt/SgsAnnDataV2/README.md

 > Please note that the usage of SGS requires the prior installation of R packages such as Seurat, Giotto, Signac, and anndata.
 It is important to ensure that these packages are installed beforehand for smooth execution of SGS workflows.

 ## Installation
 Currently, SgsAnndata can only be installed through GitHub.
-However, we are actively working on providing a BiocManager installation method in the near future.
+However, we are actively working on providing a Bioconductor installation method in the near future.
 ```
 devtools::install_github("bio-xtt/SgsAnnDataV2")
 ```